 For older children especially, a popular 70/30 custody schedule is to have an extended weekend with the non-custodial parent every other weekend plus a Monday visit after the weekend with the custodial parent / primary carer.

 The schedule provides for a lengthy visit each fortnight.
 As well, the Monday visit means the child is never away from the non-custodial parent for more than a week.
+Both parents are consistently involved in the child’s life.

 Every Other Weekend and Monday, Thursday Custody Schedule